 "The fact that we’re all in the same Keller family made it much easier for everyone to work things out.
 By combining our forces, we’re able to offer clients a complete package, simplified process, and more efficient service.”

-Keller company, Suncoast Post-Tension (SPT), will also be involved to support construction of the hotel structure meant to complement the existing JW Marriott.
+Keller company, Suncoast Post-Tension (SPT), will also be involved to support the construction of the hotel structure meant to complement the existing JW Marriott.
 DPR chose Suncoast for peace of mind through the structural construction process and beyond.
-As the trusted source of materials, engineered installation drawings and field services, SPT will furnish the project with 314,225lbs of post-tensioning materials to reinforce each floor level, including 21,421lbs of Suncoast Stud Reinforcement System (SRS)® for punching shear resistance in the slabs.
+As the trusted source of materials, engineered installation drawings, and field services, SPT will furnish the project with 314,225lbs of post-tensioning materials to reinforce each floor level, including 21,421lbs of Suncoast Stud Reinforcement System (SRS)® for punching shear resistance in the slabs.
 Helping to ensure secure and safer navigation for both vehicles and pedestrians, Suncoast will also supply 7,000lf of barrier cable.

-“This project has really been an all-round win for Keller, demonstrating the abilities and reach of the group,” adds Patrick Lydon, Keller Operations Manager.
+“This project has really been an all-around win for Keller, demonstrating the abilities and reach of the group,” adds Patrick Lydon, Keller Operations Manager.
 “We’re now looking forward to many more successful future joint ventures between our companies.”